marianasilveira/disaster_response_udacity/README.md

 ## Instructions

 Run the following commands in the project's root directory to set up your database and model.
-The training data 'disaster_messages.csv' and 'disaster_categories.csv' can be found on Udacity's website.

 1. To run ETL pipeline that cleans data and stores in database: